EnderNox/NoxCardEditor/README.md

     * Resize the **Yellow Box** (it locks to the correct aspect ratio).
     * Click **Export Icon**.
 5.  **Save**: Click **💾 Save All CSVs** to write changes to disk.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

----